How to Sell High-Dimensional Data Optimally

 {\bf Information Pricing:} Two primary research streams have emerged: {\em ex ante} pricing and {\em ex post} pricing, in parallel to real-life information pricing models, specifically subscription-based (ex ante) and one-time payment systems (ex post).
 In ex ante pricing, the seller commits to revealing information about the state $\omega$ without prior observation, while in ex post pricing, the pricing decision is contingent upon the state $\omega$ observed at the time of the transaction.

-{\em Ex-ante Pricing:} ~\citep{admati1986monopolistic, admati1990direct} analyzed the sale of information to a continuum of ex ante homogeneous buyers, demonstrating that it is optimal to provide noisy and idiosyncratic information, thereby ensuring that the seller maintains a local monopoly.
+{\em Ex-ante Pricing:} \cite{admati1986monopolistic, admati1990direct} analyzed the sale of information to a continuum of ex ante homogeneous buyers, demonstrating that it is optimal to provide noisy and idiosyncratic information, thereby ensuring that the seller maintains a local monopoly.
 The context in their work is the rational expectations equilibrium, which requires interaction between buyers.
 This contrasts with our model where there is no interaction among buyers, and buyers are inherently heterogeneous due to their utilities.
-As mentioned earlier, we use the model introduced in~\citep{bergemann2018design}, where the state space is discrete and the seller's information is conveyed through experiments~\citep{blackwell1951comparison, blackwell1953equivalent}.
+As mentioned earlier, we use the model introduced in \cite{bergemann2018design}, where the state space is discrete and the seller's information is conveyed through experiments~\citep{blackwell1951comparison, blackwell1953equivalent}.
 They provide an explicit construction of the optimal menu in the case of binary states and actions.
-Based on their framework,~\citep{cai2021sell} proposed a linear program to calculate the revenue-maximizing menu.
+Based on their framework, \cite{cai2021sell} proposed a linear program to calculate the revenue-maximizing menu.